hkotek/hkotek.com/_posts/2022-11-06-academic-interview-questions.md

 ### Long-list interview for a TT job in syntax <!--- [**expand >>**]() --->

-  - Tell us about yourself
-  - research related questions concerning my research area
-  - diverse methods: how do you view experimental work
-        - when do you use it
-        - what's one new thing we learned from experimental work
-  - more research questions leading to a general conversation about A-bar syntax
-  - what would you enjoy teaching at the graduate level
-  - how would you teach grad intro syntax
-  - do you have any questions for us

-### Long-list interview for a TT job in syntax <!--- [**expand >>**]() --->

-  - how do you fit with the department
-    - who would you collaborate with within and outside the department
-    - experimental methods
-  - the new hire will shape the syntax curriculum: what's your approach, what would you teach
-  - specifically, how should syntax inform language documentation, computational MAs
-  - question about an ongoing research project of mine that came up in a previous answer
-  - do you have any questions for us

-### Long-list interview for a TT job in syntax <!--- [**expand >>**]() --->

   - tell us about yourself
   - where do you see yourself in 3-5 years
   - what sources of funding are available for your research